 - At times, simply throwing your ideas out into social media might not be much effective.
 Rather be a part of online communities, and targeted forums can provide you with a better return on your time.
 But you have to find the right ones.
 Check out the relevant groups on Facebook to learn about some vibrant communities.

+The best blogging basic to note is to be your own biggest cheerleader.
 The long and short is, market your article everywhere you get a chance.
 Some people go as far as commenting on other related articles to promote it.
 It is an excellent way to build backlinking.

 8. Participating in the blogging community

+Community building is one of the basics of starting a blog.
 To gain traction on your blog, you must connect and collaborate with people in similar niches, interact with your readers via comments or social media platforms, and become a part of the blogging community on social media groups (there are numerous).

-This will help you feel more inclusive, motivated and learn real-time growth and blog starting tips from other experienced bloggers.
+This will help you feel more inclusive motivated and learn real-time growth and blog starting tips from other experienced bloggers.

 9. Monetizing your blog